scubamuc/wiki-md/LXD-LXC.Wiki.md

 ```
 Error: Failed updating memory limit: Cannot increase memory size beyond boot time size when VM is running (Boot time size 1024MiB, new size 3814MiB)
 ```

+## Steps to resolve Apparmor update issues when running snaps on LXD/LXC as snap

+* **on (LXD) host**: `snap disable snapd && snap enable snapd` to re initialise updated Apparmor profiles on host
+* **on (LXC) host** running Nextcloud snap: `apt update && apt upgrade` -->  issue command: `snap disable snapd && snap enable snapd` to re initialise Apparmor profiles on LXC
+* the Apparmor documentation mentions "snap is different" but doesn't explain why and how.
+Due to running LXD as snap on the host system (bare-metal), Apparmor profile updates/upgrades should be re initialised after reboot.
+LXC running on that (LXD) host will not re initialise Apparmor profile changes automatically and will need to be re initialised manually by disabling and re enabling snapd on LXC.

+Since running LXD as a snap is literally running containerised LXD, with LXC-containers running a containerized Nextcloud snap, thus running containers within containers in a container, causing Apparmor profile version inconsistencies within nested containers.

+Upgrading and re initialising Apparmor profiles within each nested container step by step seems the only method to consistently make Nextcloud snap available after Apparmor profile upgrades.